iBat/devextreme-quill/docs/guides/cloning-medium-with-parchment.md

 // quill.formatText(0, 4, 'myitalic', true);
 ```

-Let's get rid of our dummy button handler and hook up the bold and italic buttons to Quill's [`format()`](/docs/api/#format).
+Let's get rid of our dummy button handler and hook up the bold and italic buttons to Quill's [`format()`](../api/formatting.md).
 We will hardcode `true` to always add formatting for simplicity.
-In your application, you can use [`getFormat()`](/docs/api/#getformat) to retrieve the current formatting over a arbitrary range to decide whether to add or remove a format.
-The [Toolbar](/docs/modules/toolbar/) module implements this for Quill, and we will not reimplement it here.
+In your application, you can use [`getFormat()`](../api/formatting.md) to retrieve the current formatting over a arbitrary range to decide whether to add or remove a format.

-Open your developer console and try out Quill's [APIs](/docs/api/) on your new bold and italic formats!
+Open your developer console and try out Quill's APIs on your new bold and italic formats!
 Make sure to set the context to the correct CodePen iframe to be able to access the `quill` variable in the demo.

-<div data-height="400" data-theme-id="23269" data-slug-hash="VjRovy" data-default-tab="result" data-embed-version="2" class="codepen"></div>

 Note that if you apply both bold and italic to some text, regardless of what order you do so, Quill wraps the `<strong>` tag outside of the `<em>` tag, in a consistent order.